Manifold Fitting under Unbounded Noise: Introduction

 \subsection{Related work}

-Methodological studies for manifold fitting can be traced back to works done a few decades earlier on the principal curve \cite{hastie1989principal}, with every point on the principal curve/surface defined as the conditional mean value of the points in the orthogonal subspace of the principal curve.
-Based on \cite{hastie1989principal}, many other principal-curve algorithms, like \cite{banfield1992ice, stanford2000finding, verbeek2002k}, have been proposed, attempting to achieve lower estimation bias and better robustness.
-Recently, \cite{ozertem2011locally} describes the principal curve in a seemingly different way but in a probabilistic sense.
-In \cite{ozertem2011locally}, every point on the principal curve/surface is the local maximum, not the expected value, of the probability density in the local orthogonal subspace.
+Methodological studies for manifold fitting can be traced back to works from several decades ago on the principal curve \citep{hastie1989principal}, with every point on the principal curve/surface defined as the conditional mean value of the points in the orthogonal subspace of the principal curve.
+Based on \cite{hastie1989principal}, many other principal-curve algorithms have been proposed, such as those of \cite{banfield1992ice, stanford2000finding, verbeek2002k}, each attempting to achieve lower estimation bias and improved robustness.
+More recently, \cite{ozertem2011locally} describes the principal curve in a seemingly different way albeit in a probabilistic sense.
+In \YQ{the work by} \cite{ozertem2011locally}, every point on the principal curve/surface is the local maximum, not the expected value, of the probability density in the local orthogonal subspace.
 This definition of the principal curve/surface is formulated as a ridge of the probability density.
-Although it has been demonstrated that these proposed methods give good estimation in many simulated cases, they do not provide theoretical analysis for estimating accuracy, nor the curvature of the output manifold in general cases, with the exception of special cases such as elliptical distributions.
+Although it has been demonstrated that these proposed methods produce acceptably accurate estimates in many simulated cases, they do not, however, provide a theoretical analysis for estimating accuracy nor the curvature of the output manifold in general cases, with the exception of special cases such as elliptical distributions.